 Flood mitigation can be provided within the wetland footprint as long as the entire attenuation volume is above the live water level (including EDV).
 Table 44: Minimum device design summary on page 182 should be referred to for the requirements for the mitigation of 2, 10 and 100 year peak flows.
 The design of the wetland hydraulics must protect the wetland from potential scour through the use of appropriately sized flood attenuation outlet controls which support backwater inundation of the wetland and prevent the risk of high velocities through the wetland causing re-suspension of sediments and scour of biofilms.
 Hydraulic controls to engage the flood attenuation should be positioned within the high flow bypass channel where possible.
-The design of any flood control aspects must be undertaken by a suitably qualified engineer and designed in accordance with Waikato Regional Council’s ‘Stormwater Management Guidelines’ TR202018/071 and the Bay of Plenty Regional Council’s ‘Stormwater Management Guidelines for the Bay of Plenty Region’ 2012/01.
+The design of any flood control aspects must be undertaken by a suitably qualified engineer and designed in accordance with Waikato Regional Council’s ‘Stormwater Management Guidelines’ TR202018/071 and the Bay of Plenty Regional Council Stormwater Management Guidelines

 Wetland components to be considered during layout development

 The functional components to consider during the wetland layout development are outlined in the table below.
 Treatment performance is based on the controlled passage of water through the vegetated elements of the wetland and the complex treatment processes these support.
 Attention to internal batters and longitudinal grade is required to ensure that flows are not concentrated into preferential flow paths which can result in short-circuiting and impaired performance.
+The use of gabions or similar rock mattress products within treatment wetland sites is not acceptable.

-Table 60: Wetland components to be considered during layout development
+Table 65: Wetland components to be considered during layout development